 GeneCards Summary for CD3E Gene

 CD3E (CD3e Molecule) is a Protein Coding gene.
 Diseases associated with CD3E include Immunodeficiency 18 and T-B+ Severe Combined Immunodeficiency Due To Cd3delta/Cd3epsilon/Cd3zeta.
-Among its related pathways are T cell receptor signaling pathway and Hematopoietic Stem Cell Differentiation Pathways and Lineage-specific Markers.
+Among its related pathways are TCR signaling in naive CD4+ T cells and ERK Signaling.
 Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and obsolete signal transducer activity.
 An important paralog of this gene is CD3G.

 UniProtKB/Swiss-Prot Summary for CD3E Gene